Javioustlj/learning/English/noun.md

 utilization: the act of using something, especially for a practical purpose
 compendium: a collection of facts, drawings and photographs on a particular subject, especially in a book
 prototype: prototype(for/of something) the first design of someting from which other forms are copied or developed
+pitfall: a danger or difficulty, especially one that is hidden or not obvious at first